LinuxDevil/Company-like-tasks/README.md

 ### .NET Tasks

 The .NET tasks focus on building robust and secure back-end services with .NET Core and ASP.NET.
 These tasks will test your ability to create RESTful APIs, manage data using a relational database, and implement authentication and authorization.

+## Spring Boot Tasks

+Spring Boot tasks are included in the SpringBootTasks.md file.
+These tasks require knowledge of Spring Boot, various databases, and possibly other tools like Kafka, RabbitMQ, Elasticsearch, Redis, and Jenkins.

+## React Native Tasks

+React Native tasks are in the ReactNativeTasks.md file.
+These tasks involve building mobile applications with various features using React Native.

 ## Contributing